 Find the contact information for any of our offices across Canada, or submit a comment online.

-The CER regulatory framework applies to all core responsibilities and is comprised of applicable Acts, regulations, guidance materials, documents, as well as certificates, orders and other regulatory instruments used to regulate the industry.
+The CER Regulatory Framework Plan applies to all core responsibilities and is comprised of applicable Acts, regulations, guidance materials, documents, as well as certificates, orders and other regulatory instruments used to regulate the industry.

 Access the acts and regulatory documents that guide our work, and learn about any pending changes to our regulations.

 Read news releases and announcements, find speeches and presentations, and get answers to your questions about the CER and what we regulate.

 See the reports and publications we issue, including the Canada Energy Futures report, pamphlets, and our land matters guide.

 Open Government and transparency

 Participate in conversations, find data and digital records, and learn about how Open Government is about making government accessible to everyone.

 Learn how the Canada Energy Regulator Library provides access to CER, industry, and energy information.
 The Library’s collection is unique and some materials can only be accessed there.

 Learn about current opportunities, why you should work for the CER, how to apply for a position, and how to subscribe to receive new postings.